Do you Know your Irish Ancestral Origins?

 Do you know your Irish ancestral origins?
 Sometimes it can be a little tricky locating the correct origin of your ancestors in Ireland.
 Here is the story of one of our readers who was sure her Irish ancestors came from one area - but what was the truth of it?

 Joan is one of our Green Room members who is visiting Ireland later this year.
 She hopes to visit the place where her Irish Ryan ancestors once lived – but has she got the correct place of origin in mind?

-Joan: My name is Joan Frank and my father’s mother’s line was a “Ryan”.
+Joan: My name is Joan Frank and my father’s mother’s line was “Ryan”.
 I live in Buffalo New York – but the Ryans came to Auburn, New York where I spent my earlier days.

 Joan: Timothy Ryan was born in 1822 in Clonakilty, Cork.
 His father’s name was Denis Ryan and mother was Joan Donovan.
 Joan Donovan’s parents were Mathew Donovan of Cork and Ross.
 Mother’s name Margt Sarchfield.

 Mike: Both Ryan and Donovan are surnames that are found in quantity in that part of County Cork.
-However, I do wonder how you know that THIS Timothy you came across in the Irish records was YOUR Timothy.
+However, I wonder how you know that THIS Timothy from the Irish records was YOUR Timothy.
 Was it because of another record I don’t know about – or a family story?

-Joan: Tim and Win Egan lived in County Limerick in by the time of Griffith’s Valuation of 1851 – in a place called Pallasgreen in the Parish of Templebredon.
+Joan: Tim and Win Egan lived in County Limerick by the time of Griffith’s Valuation of 1851 – in a place called Pallasgreen in the Parish of Templebredon.

 Mike: Hmmm.
 This is beginning to sound a little unusual.
 Let me explain.
 There are MANY Ryan and Egan families across Limerick and Tipperary – and I am sure there are SOME Timothy and Winifred couples among them.
-However, it was very unusual at the time for a Ryan born in county Cork to head to Limerick.
-I had a look at the families in Pallasgreen in 1851 and there were quite a few Ryan families in that townland.
+However, it was unusual at the time for a Ryan born in county Cork to head to Limerick.
+I had a look at the families in Pallasgreen in 1851 and there were quite a few Ryan families already in that townland.
 This suggests that the Ryans of Pallasgreen were always in the area and did not come from County Cork.

 I had a look for mention of your Ryan family in the US on Ancestry.com and noticed the extended Ryan family (including Timothy aged 75 and Winifred aged 65) in the 1892 New York census.
 I also noticed their son, Thomas – with his own young family in the 1875 New York census.
 That is the earliest record I could find.
 Maybe you can provide a pointer to earlier records?
 I also noticed that several people on Ancestry.com had your Ryan family in their tree – but almost all of these trees were suspect and with few reliable sources referenced.

-We really look forward to coming up with some definite places that Joan can add to her Irish trip itinerary in the coming weeks.
+We really look forward to coming up with some definite places that Joan can add to her Irish trip itinerary over the coming weeks.

 That’s it for this week.
 As always, do feel free to leave a comment below if you would like share a story or the Irish surnames in your family.